Kenny Kunene: Personal life

-Kunene has five children Mpho, Thato, Mosa, Remo and Reemona and he currently lives with three of his children and his wife MaRemo in Sandton, Johannesburg.
-Kunene is the third child of four children, his late sister Disebo is the first born, then comes Papiki and last born Neo.
+Kunene has five children, Mpho, Thato, Mosa, Remo and Reemona and he currently lives with three of his children and his wife, Nonkululeko “MaRemo” Whitney Mhlanga, in Sandton, Johannesburg.
+Kunene is the third child of four children; his late sister Disebo is the first-born, then Papiki and the last born Neo.

 Kunene is known for his appreciation of sushi, and has been referred to in South Africa as "The Sushi King" or "Mr. Sushi".
-His birthday party on 21 October 2010 that hosted the then ANCYL president Julius Malema and featured nyotaimori was criticised by COSATU secretary general Zwelinzima Vavi, leading to a political row.
+His birthday party on 21 October 2010 that hosted the then ANCYL president Julius Malema and featured nyotaimori was criticised by then COSATU secretary general Zwelinzima Vavi, leading to a political row.
 Also, the ANCWL condemned nyotaimori at Kunene's party as an attack on the bodily integrity and dignity of women in South Africa.

 In media

 Kunene was the star of South African reality television show So What: Big Money, Big Dreams which aired on e.tv during 2011.
 In 2013, he appeared in the fourth episode of the British travel documentary television series The Moaning of Life.
-In April 2014, Kunene was the Roastee of Comedy Central Africa's Roast of Kenny Kunene.
-Kunene also owns two online news publications namely WeeklyXpose and AfricaNews 24-7.
+In April 2014, Kunene was the roastee at Comedy Central Africa's Roast of Kenny Kunene.
+Kunene also owns two online news publications, namely WeeklyXpose and AfricaNews 24-7.